 Healthy students learn better!
 Please do not send your child to school when he/she is ill.
-Call the school at once if your child has a communicable disease such as (but not limited to) strep throat, scarlet fever, head live, chickenpox, impetigo, ringworm, fifth disease hand-foot-mouth disease, pink eye, or mononucleosis.
+Call the school immediately if your child has a communicable disease such as (but not limited to) strep throat, scarlet fever, head lice, chickenpox, impetigo, ringworm, fifth disease hand-foot-mouth disease, pink eye, or mononucleosis.
 Should your child become ill, please refer to these guidelines when deciding whether or not they should attend school.

 The staff continually observes the students for possible symptoms or exposure to contagious diseases.
 Parents are notified of communicable disease based on the policies set forth by the Orange County Health Care Agency.